mushthakvp/fittor/README.md

 ## 🆘 Support

-If you encounter any issues or have questions, please file an issue on our GitHub repository.
+For any questions, issues, or custom development needs, please contact me directly via email or social media channels.